betaflight/betaflight-configurator/README.md

 ### Alternative way

-1. Clone the repo to any local directory or download it as zip
+1. Clone the repo to any local directory or download it as zip.
-2. Start Chromium or Google Chrome and go to tools -> extension
+2. Extract to a folder and not the folder.
+3. Start Google Chrome.
+4. Click the 3-dots on the far right of the URL bar.
+5. Select Settings
+6. On the left of the screen select Extensions.
-3. Check the "Developer mode" checkbox
+7. Check the Developer Mode checkbox.
-4. Click on load unpacked extension and point it to the Betaflight Configurator directory (for example D:/betaflight-configurator)
+8. Click on load unpacked extension.
+9. Point it to the folder you extracted the zip to.

 ## How to use